Qualytics/userguide/docs/add-datastores/timescale-db.md

 ![data-operation-page](../assets/datastores/timescale-db/data-operation-page-dark.png#only-dark)

 ## API Payload Examples

-Creating a Source Datastore
-This section provides a sample payload for creating a datastore.
+This section provides a sample payload for creating a TimescaleDB datastore.
 Replace the placeholder values with actual data relevant to your setup.

 ***Endpoint (Post):*** ```/api/datastores (post)```

-#### Option I: Creating a source datastore with a new connection **source datastore**.
+=== "Creating a source datastore with a new connection"
     ```json
        {
         "name": "your_datastore_name",